GPUOpen-Tools/radeon_gpu_profiler/docs/source/index.rst

 RenderDoc & Radeon GPU Profiler interop BETA
 ============================================

-Prior to version 1.2, users were expected to generate profiles by pairing Radeon Developer Panel with their native application.
-This new feature empowers RenderDoc to also generate profiles, plus allowing users to correlate between events across both tools.
+In addition to the typical use case where RGP profiles are generated using Radeon Developer Panel, profiles can also be generated using `RenderDoc <https://renderdoc.org/>`_.
+When an RGP profile is generated by RenderDoc, events can be correlated across both tools.
 This feature is only supported for DirectX12 and Vulkan.

 Intended usage
 --------------